-Question Management response How does the Council communicate and encourage ethical behaviour of its staff and contractors?
+Question Management response What arrangements are in place to report fraud issues and risks to the Audit Committee?
+Reports are presented to the Audit Committee twice per year which includes brief details on frauds that have occurred.
+Fuller details are provided at the meetings as required by Members.
+Serious issues relating to fraud would always be referred to the Audit Committee for their information and consideration.
+How does the Council communicate and encourage ethical behaviour of its staff and contractors?
 The Council has in place a Code of Conduct for staff which refers to ethical behaviour.
-Obviously professional and qualified staff have also to comply with their professional body code of professional ethics.
+Professional and qualified staff have also to comply with their professional body code of professional ethics.
 The Council also has detailed within its constitution contract procedure rules which detail ethical requirements to contractors.
 How do you encourage staff to report their concerns about fraud?
 Have any significant issues been reported?
-See Appendix 1 for details which include, a staff fraud telephone hotline, leaflets targeted to staff and managers etc. Are you aware of any related party relationships or transactions that could give rise to risks of fraud?
+See Appendix 1 for details which include a staff fraud telephone hotline, leaflets targeted to staff and managers etc. Are you aware of any related party relationships or transactions that could give rise to risks of fraud?
 If party relationships come to the attention of internal audit risks would be reviewed and management encouraged to include additional control mechanisms to ensure that any risk of collusion were eliminated completely.
-Are you aware of any instances of actual, suspected or alleged, fraud, within the Council since 1 April 2012?
+Are you aware of any instances of actual, suspected or alleged, fraud, within the Council since 1 April 2013?
 Yes.
 These are centrally recorded by the Council's corporate anti-fraud and corruption officer and progress with regard to investigations is regularly discussed with the Head of Internal Audit.
-All such cases are minor in nature and value and are reported to the audit committee at least twice a year in the half yearly and annual progress reports on the work of internal audit.
-Question Audit Committee response How does the Audit Committee exercise oversight over management's processes for identifying and responding to risks of fraud?
-The outcome of reviews are reported to the Audit Committee on a regular basis via reports on the Internal Control matters.
-Is the Audit Committee aware of any actual, suspected or alleged fraud?
-Yes.
-Issues relating to specific frauds are highlighted to the Audit Committee at the agreed stage in the Process as set out by management above.
-Has the Audit Committee considered the risk of material misstatements (misreporting ) by management?
-Yes.
-The Audit Committee consider the Draft Annual Statement of Accounts prior to the external audit and then the post-audited accounts prior to final approval and publication, which includes consideration of external audit findings.
-What is the Audit Committee's assessment of the impact of misappropriation on the statements?
-No identified misappropriation at this time.
+All such cases are minor in nature and value and are reported to the Audit Committee at least twice a year in the half yearly and annual progress reports on the work of internal audit.